520 BCE (24th of Kislev): “The foundation-stone of the Temple was laid” (As reported by Jewish Encyclopedia)

 1960: After 488 performances the curtain came down on “Take Me Long” a musical whose book was co-authored by Joseph Stein and with lighting by Jean Rosenthal.

 1964: Nobel Prize winner Victor Francis Hess passed away.
-A native of
+A native of Austria, the non-Jewish Hess fled his native country because his wife was Jewish.

 1965: Astronomer David H. Levy began his search for comets.